Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 Bookmaking: Editing, Design, Production, Third Edition, Marshall Lee (W.W.
 Norton, 2004).
 I took a course in book design when I was still wet behind the ears, and the second edition of this book was the textbook.
 I learned a lot about the process of putting together a book and then printing it, and got some hands-on knowledge of book design.
 The emphasis is on unillustrated or minimally illustrated books, making it a useful companion to Uri Shulevitz's book, below.
 This edition is updated to cover the use of the computer in design and book production.

-The Chicago Manual of Style, 15th edition (link goes to a more detailed review), University of Chicago Press staff (University of Chicago Press, 2003).
-The 14th edition of CMS, as it is usually referred to, is the standard reference work in publishing for matters ranging from capitalization to the construction of an index.
+The Chicago Manual of Style, 17th edition (link goes to a more detailed review), University of Chicago Press staff (University of Chicago Press, 2017).
+The 14th edition of CMS, as it is usually referred to, was the standard reference work in publishing for matters ranging from capitalization to the construction of an index.
 Now it has been extensively revised, taking into account recent change in technology; new material includes information on citing online sources and editing electronic documents.
-Don't throw out your 14th edition, but you can expect this edition to rapidly become the new standard.

 Children's Writer's & Illustrator's Market (link goes to a more detailed review), Alice Pope (editor) (Writer's Digest Books, annual).
 An essential and annually updated reference book, this compendium lists about 700 book publishers, magazines, and other places that you can sell and publish your work.
 The focus is on the US, but it includes listings for Canadian and international publishers.
 Before the directory listings appear a few articles on the basics (every year) and a dozen or more articles on current topics (different every year).
 A must-have on the desks of those who write or illustrate for children.